 In one peer-reviewed study, 80% of respondents either somewhat approved or strongly approved of social credit scores.
 Just 1% of participants reported either strong or some degree of disapproval in the system.

 While not all studies have shown such a high level of support for the system within China, all show a broad degree of support.
 See, for example, the study below.

-2020 was the original target year for implementation of the China Social Credit System.
-However, as mentioned, Covid-19 has delayed the full establishment of the system.
+2020 was the original target year for implementation of the China social credit system.
+However, a range of factors, including the impact of Covid-19, has delayed the full establishment of the system.

 Throughout the course of 2020, there were four significant variations to the social credit system in response to the pandemic.
 Note, these changes were not applied nationally, but regionally and by municipal governments, depending on how they were impacted by the Pandemic.
 These included: